-There are many things to consider when choosing an IT services provider, whether you are looking for an actual IT company or a freelancer.
+There are many things to consider when choosing a software developer whether you are looking for an actual software development company or a freelancer.
 In this blog post, I share some advice that you can keep in mind when making your selection.

 For the purposes of this post, the following definitions apply: